n6garcia/Garcias-Game-of-Life/README.md

 ## Huilon Axioms
 1. Ad Infinitum a huilon never changes shape
 2. A huilon can change shape Ad Infinitum
-3. Two incident huilons are the same huilon
+3. Two incident huilons are the same huilon (one topological space)
 4. Incidence is a paradox itself, every combination of huilons both exist and don't exist
 5. adding huilons evolves the huilon
 6. subtracting huilons devolves the huilon